JRWu/gpu-compute-environment/README.md

 `docker-compose up --build -d`

-4. Shell into the goup compute environment.
+4. Shell into the gpu compute environment.

 `docker-compose exec project bash`

 # GUIDE FOR A FRESH LINUX INSTALL WITH NO DEPENDENCIES INSTALLED
 NOTE: This guide assumes NVIDIA hardware running ontop of Ubuntu 18.04.